 This is an amazing promise from God.
 Believe in His Son and you have a guarantee He will not put you to shame.
 Start your new pursuit of God today and watch how your shamefulness begins the process of fading away.

-Eddie Capparucci, MA, LPC is a licensed professional counselor with a private practice in Marietta, GA.
+Eddie Capparucci, LPC is a licensed professional counselor with a private practice in Marietta, GA.
 He can be reached at email@example.com